-Description Tubing Wt. (lb/ft) Depth (ft) Tensile (lbs) Collapse (psi) Burst (psi) Capacity (bbl/ft) Casing ID (in.)
-Drift ID (in.)
+Description Tubing Wt.
+Depth (ft) Tensile (lbs) Collapse (psi) Burst (psi) Capacity (bbl/ft) Casing ID Drift ID (in.)

-The surface hole will be drilled with a [REDACTED] bit with casing set approximately [REDACTED] ft, which is below the lowermost USDW.
+The surface hole will be drilled with a [REDACTED] bit with casing set approximately [REDACTED] which is below the lowermost USDW.
 A string of [REDACTED] casing will be run and cemented with the casing centered in the open hole using centralizers.

-Summaries of engineering calculations for the surface casing are provided in the following tables (4-21 through 4-23):
+Summaries of engineering calculations for the surface casing are provided in Tables 4-21 through 4-23.